aaltogamers/AG_web/src/content/events/ag-easter-tft-tournament.md

   * **WHEN?**

-  Saturday, April 1st (Not an April Fools Joke)
+  Saturday, April 1st starting at 11:00 (Not an April Fools Joke)

   * **WHY?**